PecanProject/pecan/models/maat/README.md

 If you want a specific branch, do `install_github(..., ref="<branch>")`.

 From there, you should be able to load the package in your typical R session.

+## MAAT-PEcAn run examples
+Work in progress - check back later for example XML and scripts for running in PEcAn